December 31, 2015, Israel

 Lessons are everywhere.
 Life is an ongoing process of learning.
 If you are still alive it is a sign you are still meant to be learning.
 We are in the school of life, forever.

-My teachers gave me a love for truth, for the analytical study that comes from Talmud, for the beauty of knowing your history and the thirst for knowledge.
+My teachers gave me a love for truth, for the analytical study that comes from the Talmud, for the beauty of knowing your history and the thirst for knowledge.

-I can picture some of my teachers, men and women of stature, full of passion, sharp and insightful.
+I can picture some of my teachers; men and women of stature, full of passion, sharp and insightful.

 But there is more, there are living memories.
 There is that look in the eye of a teacher that draws you into his personal memories, his passions, and takes you to places you have never been, to experience what he experienced, to see a life from long ago, to see a world you never lived in, to feel what you have never felt before.

 My memories extend far beyond my own limited lifetime.
 My life lessons are not only from my own limited experiences.
-With me is the immigrant experience of my grandparents, the Brooklyn experience of my father, dreams and hopes, what is was like growing up before we had the State of Israel, the Third Jewish commonwealth.
+With me is the immigrant experience of my grandparents, the Brooklyn experience of my father, dreams and hopes, what it was like growing up before we had the State of Israel, the Third Jewish commonwealth.

 I see the glory of mankind and the humility.
 The memories become the lessons.
 The quest, to search for more, to hunger for answers.
-The look in a teachers eye, the look that stays with you forever, that never dies even when our teachers pass from this earth.
+The look in a teacher's eye, the look that stays with you forever, that never dies even when our teachers pass from this earth.
 A sparkle, a hint of pain, but a hint of love, a soul.

 The softness in the eyes of a parent, our first and most important teachers...with us forever in eternity.
-Memories, the lessons of life.
+Memories; the lessons of life.